-There are a number of ways you can use OER to help you work towards your degree.
+There are a number of ways you can use open educational resources to help you work toward your degree.

 - First off, we have developed an entire degree program that relies on open educational resources.
-Click here to find out more about our Open Course Option Associates of Science in Business Administration.
+Click here to find out more about our Open Course Option for the Associate in Science in Business Administration (ASBA).

-- If you’re not interested in the ASBA, here is a list of all the courses you can take through the Open Course Option that may apply towards your degree.
+- In addition to the ASBA, here is a list of all the courses you can take through the Open Course Option that may apply toward your degree.